 Cistus incanus tea offers a range of bioactive compounds.
 Cistus incanus herbal tea with antimicrobial properties may provide valuable support, especially in combination with traditional medicine.

 Cistus tea has a broad antimicrobial spectrum, being both anti-fungal and antibacterial.
 It also has antispasmodic and anti-inflammatory agents.
 In particular, Cistus incanus has a high content and diverse profile of polyphenolic substances with strong antioxidant activity.
 Polyphenols may act as antioxidants through suppression of reactive oxygen species formation.
 Reactive oxygen species are involved in pathogenesis of diverse human diseases, particularly cardiovascular diseases.

 Not surprisingly, Cistus incanus tea has grown quite popular in some circles.
 High-quality, spring-harvested, Mediterranean Cistus is not only in high demand but also in short supply.

 Cistus tea may offer the outdoor protection from mosquitoes and ticks that many have been seeking.
 Some people have had trouble identifying a reputable, reliable source of the tea.
 Linden Botanicals currently has Cistus tea stock.
 Our Cistus is cut and prepared to ensure the highest quality and most available polyphenol content.
 Our Cistus tea offers more phytonutrients and potency than the whole leaf cuts many other suppliers sell.

-It’s time to start drinking your healthy Cistus tea!Buy Cistus Tea Now Buy Immune Support Kits Containing Cistus Now
+To learn more about Cistus incanus, including the science behind its potential health benefits, read the FAQ.
+Then start drinking your healthy, Mediterranean Cistus tea!Buy Cistus Tea Now Buy Immune Support Kits Containing Cistus Now